2022 ATEA Conference

 Emeritus Professor Robert Hattam AM

 Robert Hattam is an Emeritus Professor for Educational Justice in Education Futures and the Centre for Research in Educational and Social Inclusion at the University of South Australia.
-His research has focused on teachers’ work, critical and reconciliation pedagogies, refugees, and socially just school reform.
-He has been involved in Australian Research Council funded projects on teachers’ learning in the devolving school; early school leaving; and middle schooling; Re-thinking Reconciliation and Pedagogy in Unsettling Times; ‘Redesigning pedagogies in the North; ‘Schooling, Globalisation and Refugees in Queensland; Negotiating A Space Within The Nation: The Case of Ngarrindjeri; Educational Leadership and turnaround literacy pedagogies; Towards an Australian culturally responsive pedagogy, and the culturally responsive school.
+His research has focused on teachers’ work, critical and reconciliation pedagogies, refugees, and school reform.
+He has been involved in Australian Research Council funded projects on teachers’ learning in the devolving school, and has been published in a range of journals.

 Professor Lester-Irabinna Rigney